TuSimple adds another $120 million to its self-driving trucks war chest – TechCrunch

 Self-driving truck startup TuSimple has added another $120 million to a Series D funding round led by Sina, operator of China’s biggest microblogging site Weibo, bringing the total haul to $215 million as it seeks to expand.

-The company, which launched in 2015 and has operations in China, San Diego and Tucson, Arizona, hit unicorn status in February when it raised $95 million in the Series D round with a post-money valuation of $1.095 billion.
+The company, which launched in 2015 and has operations in China, San Diego and Tucson, Ariz., hit unicorn status in February when it raised $95 million in the Series D round with a post-money valuation of $1.095 billion.
 This additional funding includes investment from UPS, which announced in August that it had taken a minority stake in TuSimple just months after the two companies began testing the use of autonomous trucks in Arizona.

 TuSimple’s total funding is $298 million.
-New participants in the round include CDH Investments, Lavender Capital, and Tier 1 supplier Mando Corporation.
+New participants in the round include CDH Investments, Lavender Capital and Tier 1 supplier Mando Corporation.

 The company plans to use the funds to continue developing its autonomous vehicle technology and expand its long-haul routes in Arizona and Texas.